 - Dividends may be paid to you in cold hard cash.

-- Dividends may purchase more paid up life insurance for additional coverage.
+- Dividends may purchase more paid up life insurance for additional coverage and cash value.

 - Dividends may purchase term life insurance for additional coverage.

-- Dividends may be added to your cash value and accumulate with interest.
+- Dividends may remain with the carrier and accumulate with interest.

 - Dividends may be used for paying back a policy loan.